2008 Florida Democratic presidential primary: Proposed revote

 Shortly after February 5's Super Tuesday contests, the media and some politicians like U.S. Senator Tom Harkin (D-Iowa) began to endorse the idea of a possible revote in Florida and Michigan.
 However, the cost of an all mail-in Florida Primary had been estimated at more than $4 million, a price tag that neither the DNC nor the state party was willing to pay.

-Governor Charlie Crist (Then Republican Florida) announced his support for another Democratic Primary, though he opposed using government funds to cover the expenses.
+Republican Governor Charlie Crist announced his support for another Democratic Primary, though he opposed using government funds to cover the expenses.
 Florida Democratic Party Chairwoman Karen Thurman stated that a new contest would have had to have met three requirements: both Obama and Clinton would have to fully participate, there would have to be sufficient funding provided, and all registered Florida Democrats, including those out of state, would have to be able to participate.